Low Tire Pressure Causes and Solutions

 Wheel or rim service can get your tires back in good shape.
 An expert can safely and easily repair bent rims or wheels.
 This vehicle service will restore your tire’s ability to maintain air pressure and provide other benefits like improved driving experience, better fuel economy, and enhanced performance on the road.

-Tire Pressure Problem: Due for a Tire Refill
+Tire Pressure Problem 3: Due for a Tire Refill

 This is perhaps the most common and simple tire pressure issue.
 The tire light, first and foremost, serves as a reminder for when your regular tire refills are needed.
 If your tire pressure light has recently come on, you may need to bring it by for a refill.

 It is important not to underfill or overfill your air pressure, as these are both common causes of flat tires.
 For a safe and effective tire refill, you can use a gauge or visit an expert.
 You might even be able to score a free tire refill when you bring your vehicle in for a different service.
 For example, tire pressure cadence often aligns with your needed oil changes.
-If you get your oil changes at Chapel Hill Tire, our experts include a tire pressure check and a NitroFill™ tire refill (as well as some other perks) with each oil change.
+If you get your oil changes at Chapel Hill Tire, our experts include a tire pressure check with each oil change.
 If you are looking to refill your tire pressure on your own, here is our guide on finding all of the information you need to know about your tires—including recommended tire pressure (PSI).

 When the temperature outdoors changes, it can impact the air density in your tires.
 While this is not necessarily a problem, it is something you should keep an eye on.
 This is particularly relevant during the colder months.
 The cold temperatures cause your tire air to lose density, which will contribute to tire deflation.
 Warmer temperatures, conversely, may help boost the inflation in your tires (which is okay as long as they do not become overinflated).